frameless/huishoudboekje-nl-design-system-demo/k8s/README.md

 sh k8s/deploy.sh
 ```

-Huishoudboekje is now running on your Kubernetes cluster.
+Huishoudboekje will now run on your Kubernetes cluster.